 Minor in Latin American Studies

-This is an interdisciplinary program intended to provide students with a broad exposure to the cultures, histories, and languages of Latin America.
+This is an interdisciplinary program intended to provide students with a broad exposure to the cultures, histories, and societies of Latin America.
 Ideally, the Minor complements a major in one of the participating disciplines that comprise Latin American Studies, but it can be combined with any major program in Arts.
-The Minor allows students to construct truly interdisciplinary approaches to their programs incorporating a broad range of disciplines within Arts.
+Students in other faculties should consult the program chair.

 First and Second Years